-WWF remains supportive of the continued work of the WCPFC and subsidiary bodies in pursuing the implementation of Reference Points (RP), Harvest Control Rules (HCR), and Harvest Strategies (HS).
-At this meeting, WWF encourages SC10 to further endorse and support the adoption of explicit Limit Reference Points (LRPs) and Target Reference Points (TRPs) for all WCPO fishery stocks under WCPFC authority as well as consider steps toward implementation of effective HCRs.
+WWF laments the slow pace with which management measures that should have been adopted at the inception of the WCPFC or shortly thereafter is progressing.
+However, WWF remains supportive of the continued work of the WCPFC and subsidiary bodies in pursuing the implementation of Reference Points (RP), Harvest Control Rules (HCR), and Harvest Strategies (HS).
+At this meeting, WWF encourages SC11 to further endorse and support the adoption of explicit Limit Reference Points (LRPs) and Target Reference Points (TRPs) for all WCPO fishery stocks under WCPFC authority as well as consider steps toward implementation of effective HCRs.